TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-1-AWS-09 Shared responsibility model.md

 When searching quickly and in too many sources, it is difficult to discern what is helpful information and what is not.

+AWS interface is a bit overwhelming and daunting at first.

+Be ready for a ton of tech jargon that you are definitely not going to understand if you are new to this.

 ---

 ## Results